RemyHGit/TMDB-IGDB-MongoDB-Fetcher/README.md

 pip install -r requirements.txt
 ```

 Then, run `plugins/main.py` and it should works.
-This will sync all sources (movies, series, games, books) using threads.
+This will sync all sources (movies, series, games) using threads.

 ### With Airflow (Docker)
 The project includes a `docker-compose.yml` file to run Airflow.
 Just run: